pauloelias/eslint-config-javascript-standard-reactnative/README.md

 # ESLint and Prettier Setup for React

-These are the core packages and settings I use for ESLint and Prettier with React.
+These are the core packages and settings I use for ESLint and Prettier with React Native.

 They are a slightly opinionated and have been fine-tuned while working with [modern JavaScript](https://javascript.info) and [react](https://reactjs.org).
 This config can be easily extended to accomodate how you and/or your team work.